Darren Smith (rugby league): 2000s

 In 2000 he was awarded the Australian Sports Medal for his contribution to Australia's international standing in rugby league.
 Smith left the Bulldogs at the end of 2002 (denied the opportunity to finally win a premiership with the club when it was stripped of its competition points) to play with English club St. Helens.
 Having won Super League VI, St Helens contested the 2003 World Club Challenge against 2002 NRL Premiers, the Sydney Roosters.
 Smith played at second-row forward in Saints' 38–0 loss.
-At the end of his first English season Smith was unexpectedly called into the Third Test of the Ashes series (despite being 35 years old and outside the NRL) by his former Bulldogs coach, national coach Chris Anderson, who felt the available 2003 Kangaroo s were not experienced enough.
+At the end of his first English season Smith was unexpectedly called into the Third Test of the Ashes series (despite being 34 years old and outside the NRL) by his former Bulldogs coach, national coach Chris Anderson, who felt the available 2003 Kangaroo s were not experienced enough.

 Retirement

 Smith returned to Australia in 2004 and made cameo appearances with the Broncos in two matches while playing for his former club, Eastern Suburbs Tigers.
 At age 36 years and 284 days, he was the NRL's oldest player in 2005.
-Smith finally retired as a player after Easts was beaten in the grand final.
+Smith finally retired as a player after Easts were beaten in the grand final.
 At the time of his retirement Smith held the record for most tries in a season for the Broncos (together with Steve Renouf) at 23.